 As I walk the Memorial grounds today I gaze up at the Survivor Tree which has come to symbolize resilience for us; it holds a place of prominence in the garden.
 I remember the words of one of the children who survived the falling debris by running as quickly as he could away from the building.
 He quizzed a reporter, “We ran away in about seven seconds.
 Do you know how long seven seconds is?”

 As I approach the Survivor Tree I am astounded; it has doubled in size since I saw it last.
 The more than 100-year-old American Elm was badly damaged when the 4800-pound bomb went off, branches ripped off by the blast and glass and debris embedded in it.
 The investigators further damaged it retrieving evidence.

 There was such a public outcry for this tree to be spared that a state of the art irrigation system was constructed under the promontory where the tree stands and it was slowly restored.
 Cuttings of the Survivor tree have been grown in nurseries all over Oklahoma Each anniversary of the bombing saplings of the Survivor Tree are distributed.

 How do we move forward even now?
 How do we restore reason?
-A few years ago a young child of a dear friend said it best.
+A few years ago the young child of my dear friend Monica said it best.
 Her parents took her to visit the memorial.
 While standing by the fence lined with memorabilia in honor of the victims, they told her the story.
 After, she asked, “What happened to that bad man?”
 They told her officials put him to sleep.
 Upon hearing this she replied, “Maybe he’ll be in a better mood when he wakes up!”

 Her reply is both humorous and prophetic.
 While we understood the shock at how the situation in Waco unfolded, and were saddened those people died so violently, McVeigh’s response of violence was so counter to reason, so callous, merciless.
 Take a look at our world many years later.
 Don’t we all need to wake up and check our moods?